kuyugama/addon-system/README.md

 > Speed or convenience?
 I choose both!

-Addon is runtime extension of your project.
+Addon is a runtime extension of your project.
 You can write update for your application and don't care about downtime
 (it will not be there!).

 Or you can use addons just for creating extensible projects.
-For example telegram bots, you can add some functionality with no need to edit main code of the bot.
-Just connect the addon!
+For example, telegram bots, you can add some functionality with no need to edit the main code of the bot.
+Connect the addon!

 ## Dependencies?

 > Where is aiogram gone?

-This library has built-in tool for managing addon's dependencies.
+This library has a built-in tool for managing addon's dependencies.
 So you don't even need to use
 command-line to install it using AddonSystem.